saakivnzechad/ecommerce-portfolio-project/README.md

 ### Overview

 This repository contains the code for a minimal yet fully functional e-commerce website, developed as a core project for my portfolio.
-It simulates an online store for **"Риса Много,"** a food delivery service specializing in **sushi, rolls, and WOK in Smolensk**.
+It simulates an online store for **"Риса Много,"** a food delivery service specializing in **sushi, rolls, and WOK**.

 The project serves as a practical demonstration of my skills in building modern web applications across the full stack.
 It focuses on implementing essential e-commerce functionalities – such as displaying products, handling user interactions (like adding to cart), managing navigation, and integrating with a backend API – while applying principles of good UI/UX design and clean code architecture.
 It embodies my approach to turning concepts into working products, balancing internal logic and functionality with external appeal.